gurjindertoor/HRG-Starter-Project/README.md

 ---

+## Installing Libraries

+You'll eventually move on to using components that require a library that isn't automatically provided by the Arduino IDE as well.
+For example, if you use a Bluetooth module, it might require a specific library for you to utilize it.
+For this, you'll have to refer to the documentation provided with the module itself.
+Here's a guide and tutorial from the official Arduino website on how to install libaries: [Installing libraries](https://docs.arduino.cc/software/ide-v2/tutorials/ide-v2-installing-a-library/).

+---

 ## Phase 2: Research and Exploration

 Now that you’ve built a basic robot, it's time to explore new possibilities through research.
 You could: